Zims/passcheck/README.md

 <h2>What I learned</h2>

 Using an external API.
 Interacting with it by following the documentation.
-Interacting wit the OS by reading a file with the given password list.
+Interacting with the OS by reading a file with the given password list.

 <h2>This way the user can check his pass without the password leaving the computer.</h2>